 How to scan documents in a ASP.NET Web Application?

-Document scanning module in ASP.NET Web Form
+Document Scanning Module in ASP.NET Web Forms

 Capture Devices